-- 14. Risk can be seen as a function of three factors and a risk assessment involves making judgements about all three of the following elements: - (a) threat a person or group of persons, an object or an activity with the potential to cause harm: - (b) vulnerability an opportunity that can be exploited by the threat or that may support or facilitate its activities; and - (c) consequence the impact or harm that ML and FT may cause. - 15.
+- 14. Risk can be seen as a function of three factors and a risk assessment involves making judgements about all three of the following elements: - (a) threat a person or group of persons, an object or an activity with the potential to cause harm; - (b) vulnerability an opportunity that can be exploited by the threat or that may support or facilitate its activities; and - (c) consequence the impact or harm that ML and FT may cause. - 15.
 Having identified where it is vulnerable and the threats that it faces, the firm should take appropriate steps to mitigate the opportunity for those risks to materialise.
 This will involve determining the necessary controls or procedures that need to be in place in order to reduce the risks identified.
 The documented risk assessments that are required to be undertaken by Schedule 3 will assist the firm in developing its risk-based approach. - 16.
 In accordance with Paragraph 3(7) of Schedule 3, the firm shall have regard to: - (a) any relevant Commission Rules and guidance in this Handbook, - (b) any relevant notice or instruction issued by the Commission under the Law, and - (c) the NRA, in determining what constitutes high or low risk, what its risk appetite is, and what constitute appropriate measures to manage and mitigate risks.

 - 17. In addition to those noted above, information on ML and FT risk factors could come from a variety of other sources, whether these are accessed individually or through commercially available tools or databases that pool information from several sources.
-The sources could include: - (a) national and supranational risk assessments, such as those published by the EU, the UK and other countries or territories similar to the Bailiwick; - (b) information published by law enforcement agencies (for example, the FIS) such as threat reports, alerts and typologies; - (c) information published by the Commission, such as warnings and the reasoning set out in enforcement actions taken by it; - (d) information from international standard-setting bodies, such as guidance papers and reports on specific threats or risks, as well as mutual evaluation reports when considering the risks associated with a particular country or geographic area; - (e) information provided by industry bodies, such as typologies and emerging risks; - (f) information published by non-governmental organisations (for example, Global Witness or Transparency International); and - (g) information published by credible and reliable commercial sources, (for example, risk and intelligence reports) or open sources (for example, reputable newspapers).
+The sources could include: - (a) national and supranational risk assessments, such as those published by the EU, the UK and other countries or territories similar to the Bailiwick; - (b) information published by law enforcement agencies (for example, the FIS) such as threat reports, alerts and typologies; - (c) information published by the Commission, such as thematic reports, warnings and the reasoning set out in enforcement actions taken by it; - (d) information on the purpose and rationale of UK, UN and EU sanctions regimes; - (e) Guidance on ML, FT and preventing the proliferation of weapons of mass destruction published by the States of Guernsey Policy and Resources Committee; - (f) information from international standard-setting bodies, including the FATF, such as guidance papers and reports on specific threats or risks, as well as mutual evaluation reports when considering the risks associated with a particular country or geographic area; - (g) information provided by industry bodies, such as typologies and emerging risks; - (h) information published by non-governmental organisations (for example, Global Witness or Transparency International); and

-- 18. Retaining documentation on the results of the firm's risk assessment framework will assist the firm to demonstrate how it: - (a) identifies and assesses the risks of being used for ML and FT; - (b) agrees and implements appropriate and effective policies, procedures and controls to manage and mitigate ML and FT risk; - (c) monitors and improves the effectiveness of its policies, procedures and controls; and - (d) ensures accountability of the board in respect of the operation of its policies, procedures and controls.
+- (i) information published by credible and reliable commercial sources, (for example, risk and intelligence reports) or open sources (for example, reputable newspapers). - 18.
+Retaining documentation on the results of the firm's risk assessment framework will assist the firm to demonstrate how it: - (a) identifies and assesses the risks of being used for ML and FT; - (b) agrees and implements appropriate and effective policies, procedures and controls to manage and mitigate ML and FT risk; - (c) monitors and improves the effectiveness of its policies, procedures and controls; and - (d) ensures accountability of the board in respect of the operation of its policies, procedures and controls.